 Whether at corporate events or summer camp as a kid, you’re probably very familiar with icebreaker games.
 These activities are a staple for a reason, however.
 During the pandemic, your office may have added team members who have never actually set foot in your office — until now.
 While small talk on Zoom meetings is one thing, ensuring these employees get the full office experience — from birthday parties to water cooler talk — is essential to maintaining morale, and ultimately, retention.
 Some great office team building activities include group competitions, charity events in the community and even holding brainstorming sessions in a fun spot outside the office, like a local brewery.

 Want to take the support a step further?
-The Harvard Business Review recommends creating a “buddy” system for new hires.
+The Harvard Business Review recommends creating a “buddy” system for new hires, which also works as a great back-to-work activity.
 Receiving wisdom and guidance from a friendly face (preferably in person, if possible) can help new hires feel welcome during a stressful time.

 Just because it’s now safe to return to the office doesn’t mean you and your employees can’t still take time to enjoy the great outdoors as a group.
+Return-to-work activities don’t need to be IN the office!
 Simple ways to get out of the cubicle include a lunch out on the town, a scavenger hunt that gets the competitive juices flowing or an excursion to a nearby park.

 These activities give employees a chance to talk in person in a setting besides the office and can even help new hires get to know the neighborhood — building a connection with the office as a place.
 Bonus points for supporting some of the local businesses that share your office area — they would probably love the assistance after a challenging year.